Cal McNair: Houston Texans

 McNair has had a role with the Houston Texans franchise since its creation, and played a role in selecting many of its coaches and general managers.
 He was named vice chairman of the team in 2008, and chief operating officer in 2012.
+It was reported that in 2006 McNair was witnessed by quarterback Sage Rosenfels in his office sitting on the floor playing video games.
+In a September 2022 Reddit Ask Me Anything, McNair denied that he ever played video games in his office.
 McNair assumed more responsibility after his father was diagnosed with cancer in 2013, and was promoted to chairman in July 2018.
 After Bob McNair died in November 2018, Janice succeeded her husband as principal owner, while Cal took over the franchise's day-to-day operations.
 He was officially made chief executive officer in January 2019.

 During McNair's early tenure as Texans CEO, the team employed Jack Easterby, who was originally hired in April 2019 as the Texans' executive vice president of team development before being promoted to executive vice president of football operations and serving as interim general manager.
 Sports Illustrated noted that Easterby seemed to have a strong influence on McNair, in part due to their shared religious faith, and interviewed Texans staffers, some of whom portrayed the CEO as bumbling or overly trusting.
 After Easterby's hiring, there were many high-profile departures of Texans employees, including those directly involved in football operations such as general manager Brian Gaine and head coach Bill O'Brien (the former fired after less than two years as GM), and those working for the franchise in other areas, such as J. J. Moses, Amy Palcic, and Jamey Rootes.
 In a December 2020 statement, Cal McNair took responsibility for each decision to fire employees.
 Easterby left the Texans in October 2022, a decision which the team characterized as mutual, and which was praised by members of both the organization and the Houston media.